Riau Islands: Government

 The province of Riau Island is led by a governor (gubernur) who is elected directly by the people.
 The Governor also acts as a representative or extension of the central government in the province, whose authority is regulated in Law No. 32 of 2004 and Government Regulation number 19 of 2010.
 The legislative branch of the Riau Island government is the Riau Islands Regional People's Representatives Assembly (Indonesian: Dewan Perwakilan Rakyat Daerah Kepulauan Riau – DPRD Kepri), which is considered as a unicameral legislative body.
 Both governors and the members of the assembly are elected by citizens every five years by universal suffrage.
 Prior to this, the local executives had been elected by a vote of the assembly.
 The governor office and the province assembly are located in Basuki Rahmat Road at Pulau Dompak, Tanjung Pinang.

 The number of members of the assembly is at least thirty-five people and at most one hundred people with a term of office of five years and ends when the new assembly member takes an oath.
 Assembly membership was formalized by a decision of the Ministry of Home Affairs.
 As of 2019, there are 45 seats in the assembly, scattered in several political parties.
 The majority (8 seats) are currently held by Indonesian Democratic Party of Struggle (PDIP) after the 2019 general election.

 Prior to Dutch colonization, most of the modern-day province of Riau Islands is part of the Riau-Lingga Sultanate.
 The sultanate was headed by a Sultan.The Sultan, who was a Malay, acted as Head of State while the Dipertuan Muda/Yamtuan Muda (deputy ruler or Viceroy), a position held by the Bugis ruling elite, served as the Head of Government.
-The sultan's royal palace was located in Penyengat Inderasakti, while the Yang Dipertuan Muda resided in Daik, Lingga.
+The sultan's royal palace was located in Penyengat Inderasakti, while the Yang di-Pertuan Muda resided in Daik, Lingga.
 After becoming a Dutch protectorate, a Dutch resident was installed as an adviser to the sultan.
 For the hereditary position of the Sultan, the sultan was fully subjected under the influence of the Dutch East Indies authority.
 Albeit he is de jure on the apex of the monarchy system, he is under the direct control of the Dutch Resident in Tanjung Pinang.
-All matters pertaining the administration of the sultanate including the appointment of the Sultan and the Yang Dipertuan Muda, must be made within the knowledge and even the consent of the Dutch Resident.
+All matters pertaining the administration of the sultanate including the appointment of the Sultan and the Yang di-Pertuan Muda, must be made within the knowledge and even the consent of the Dutch Resident.

 After the Dutch fully annexed the sultanate, a Dutch resident was posted in Tanjung Pinang, heading the Residency of Riau and Dependencies.
 During the 3 years of Japanese occupation, Japanese military officers and local Indonesian nationalist leaders headed the region.